-make_movie (storage, filename, progress=True)

-make a movie from the data stored in storage
+make_movie (storage, filename, progress=True) make a movie from the data stored in storage savefig (path, kwargs)

 - storage (StorageBase) The storage instance that contains all the data for the movie - filename (str) The filename to which the movie is written.
 The extension determines the format used. - progress (bool) Flag determining whether the progress of making the movie is shown.